Farhadali987/agents_class_assigmenst_q3/README.md

 # 🎓 Career Mentor Agent

-> An AI-powered multi-agent system that helps you plan your career, improve skills, and discover relevant job opportunities — built with the OpenAI Agents SDK and Streamlit.
+> An AI-powered multi-agent system that helps you plan your career, improve skills, and discover relevant job opportunities — built with the OpenAI Agents SDK.

 ---